joshwcomeau/use-sound/README.md

 `useSound` takes advantage of this: because we know that sounds won't be needed immediately on-load, we can lazy-load a third-party dependency.

-`useSound` will add about 800 bytes gzip to your bundle, and will asynchronously fetch an additional package after load, which clocks in around 9kb gzip.
+`useSound` will add about 1kb gzip to your bundle, and will asynchronously fetch an additional package after load, which clocks in around 9kb gzip.

 If the user does happen to click with something that makes noise before this dependency has been loaded and fetched, it will be a no-op (everything will still work, but no sound effect will play).
 In my experience this is exceedingly rare.

-### Respects changes to values
+### Reactive configuration

 Consider the following snippet of code: